void-linux/void-docs/src/config/locales.md

 # Locales and Translations

-This section is specific to `glibc` installations of Void.
+This section is specific to `glibc` installations of Void given that `musl` does not support locales.

 For a list of currently enabled locales, run: